兔子先生

 Borneo: Primate Conservation

 Study Borneo鈥檚 primate denizens, including the orangutan.
-Develop new ways to engage communities worldwide in primate conservation.
+Engage in the innovative ways communities are leading conservation efforts.

 Course Overview

-We will join researchers from the NGO Hutan and the Danau Girang Field Centre, and villagers of the Kinabatangan region who are responsible for model community-based efforts to preserve orangutans, Bornean pygmy elephants, and other species.
+We will join local researchers from Borneo, the , and the dedicated villagers of the Kinabatangan region who are responsible for model community-based efforts to preserve orangutans, Bornean pygmy elephants, and other species.
 In addition to becoming familiar with primatological field methods and their applications, students in the course will work with local groups and develop new ways to engage communities worldwide in saving orangutans and other wildlife.
 Possible field studies include: social behavior of primates, habitat selection, census methods, impact of forest fragmentation and reforestation, and the use of social networks in great-ape conservation campaigns.

-Prior to and following the field experience in Borneo, students will complete coursework via Canvas, 兔子先生 University's learning management system as they apply experiences to their home institutions.
+A typical day on this EE course includes exploration and hiking in the local environment, instructor and student-led discussions of key course topics, presentations, and engagement with local community experts, and time for inquiry investigations and journal writing.
+Prior to and following the field experience in Borneo, students will complete coursework via Canvas, 兔子先生 University's learning management system, as they apply experiences at home.

 Course Details